oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

 8. Update firewall settings.

     The Ubuntu firewall is disabled by default.
 However, you still need to update your `iptables`configuration to allow HTTP traffic.
-Update `iptables` with the following commands.
+Update `iptables` with the following commands:

     ```console
     sudo iptables -I INPUT 6 -m state --state NEW -p tcp --dport 80 -j ACCEPT